obradovic/openlibrary-tags/NOTES.md

             "chinese dramatists" could reasonably be either "dramatists:chinese" or "chinese:dramatists" In this case, split into two tags, "chinese" and "dramatists"

-    If there will only ever be one book with this tag, it should not be a tag ie dont tag "isbn:234234234"
+    If there will only ever be one book with this tag, it should not be a tag? ie dont tag "isbn:234234234"

     Define synonyms in Solr: